Fremantle Stuff > clubs > Wyola Club

 The 1903 building was designed by T. Anthoness, and built for tailors J.A.
 Hicks & Co.
 It was extended to designs by Allen & Nicholas in 1946.

-The name Wyola may precede the RSL association - but I haven't been able to find any source for the name.
+The name Wyola precedes the RSL association - but I haven't been able to find any source for the name.
 There were one or two ships of that name.
-The Wyola Club also used to own lots in Bannister St adjoining the High St property, including the Grosvenor Cellars building; a news item from The West Australian, 27 April 2010, headed 'Members fume over club deal', is online here.
+The Wyola Club also used to own lots in Bannister St adjoining the High St property, including the Grosvenor Cellars building; a news item from The West Australian, 27 April 2010, headed 'Members fume over club deal', was online here.

 Heritage Council entry.
 Built 1903 by architect T. Anthoness.
 Original use was not RSL, which was formed in 1920s.
 Various changes and restorations were made to the building in 1946 for the Wyola Club and again in 1955 (Allen & Nicholas Architects).

 Currently (2013), Fremantle RSL Wyola Club Inc.

 Two storey rendered building with prominent and decorative parapet and pediment, with a zero setback from the pavement.
 The parapet has an engaged balustrade and low piers topped with spheres at the corners of the façade; the crowned pediment is tall with highly decorative stucco.
 The first floor has three stucco arched timber casement windows and fanlights, flanked by engaged ashlar effect pilasters.
 The ground floor has an awning over the timber and glass façade, which is not original

 The c.
 1905 photo following shows the J.A.
 Hicks sign on the side of his building.

 At the beginning of December 2014, the front of the Club was boarded up and a notice said that entry is from the rear, in Bannister St. It's also obvious that there's no ceiling in the upstairs room.